 When I first started earning money it was 2000, I was in India.
 I straightaway jumped for stocks and within a year my invested amount lost half of its value.
-Poor stock picking coupled with burst of the dot com bubble taught me what not to do with money when you are a beginner.
+Poor stock picking coupled with the burst of the dot-com bubble taught me what not to do with money when you are a beginner.
 Since then I committed many mistakes, at the same time, I did things that worked very well for me.

 A few of the mutual funds I bought between 2003 and 2005 got almost tripled its value before I sold them off.
-I had mentored people towards their first investing since then, A little disclaimer, I am not financial expert and don’t take my advice for granted, consult with someone you trust before taking any of the steps I mentioned below.
-The following ideas are lessons I learned with my life and lives of the people (at work and within family) who came to me for advice.
+I had mentored people towards their first investing since then, A little disclaimer, I am not a financial expert and don’t take my advice for granted, consult with someone you trust before taking any of the steps I mentioned below.
+The following ideas are lessons I learned with my life and lives of the people (at work and within the family) who came to me for advice.

 There are many investment options today than there were a few years ago.
-These many options have made a lot of difference for investors in the 21st century but with them many investors have become afraid of making investment decisions, especially when they are new to investing.
-This is an attempt to help you if you are looking..
+These many options have made a lot of difference for investors in the 21st century but with them, many investors have become afraid of making investment decisions, especially when they are new to investing.
+This is an attempt to help you if you are looking.

 Here are 20 investment strategies for beginners

 1. Start now; there has never been a better time to start.
 Don’t think of getting a better paying job first, you can save from whatever you are earning.
 If you are used to procrastinating that day never comes.
 Start now, with the little paycheck that you have.
 The sooner you start, the better your investment will be when it matures